US searches of phones, laptops at airports rising, suit says

 When the suit was filed against the government in 2017, DHS officials said U.S. citizens and everyone else are subject to examination and search by customs officials, unless exempted by diplomatic status.
 The department has contended that no court has concluded that border searches of electronic devices require a warrant.
 Searches, some random, have uncovered evidence of human trafficking, terrorism, child pornography, visa fraud, export control breaches and intellectual property rights violations, according to the department.

-The original case was filed on behalf of 10 American citizens and a lawful permanent resident from seven states who alleged the searches violated their constitutional rights.
-They asked the court to rule that the government must have a warrant based on probable cause before searching electronic devices at airports and other U.S. ports of entry.
+The original case was filed on behalf of 10 American citizens and a lawful permanent resident from seven states — including two journalists, a NASA engineer and a former Air Force captain — who alleged the searches violated their constitutional rights.
+They asked the court to rule that the government must have a warrant based on probable cause before searching electronic devices at U.S. ports of entry.

+The plaintiffs also are demanding the government expunge from investigatory databases information obtained in past searches.
+ICE and CBP share information taken from travelers’ electronic devices with other agencies and there is control to prevent them from impermissibly retaining it, they argue.

 “This new evidence reveals that the government agencies are using the pretext of the border to make an end run around the First and Fourth Amendments,” said ACLU attorney Esha Bhandari.
 “The border is not a lawless place.
 ICE and CBP are not exempt from the Constitution and the information on our electronic devices is not devoid of Fourth Amendment protections.
 We are asking the court to stop these unlawful searches and require the government to get a warrant.”